sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/GeneralApplicationDevelopment/Seo/Urls.md

 <br>

-### Do not use long URLs with unnecessary parameters and session identifiers.
+### Do not include unnecessary parameters and session identifiers in URLs.

 todo: description